highcharts/highcharts/docs/export-module/deprecated-async-option.md

 ### Browser

-In the browser, the config can be posted and the returns be rendered using the FormData, fetch and FileReader API's.
+In the browser, the config can be posted and the returned data be rendered using the FormData, fetch and FileReader API's.
 See the [example on jsFiddle](https://jsfiddle.net/highcharts/mt2s95Ln/) for how to set this up with an async-await based syntax.

-If legacy browsers are are a requirement, see also the [old jQuery based demo](https://jsfiddle.net/highcharts/edyucqkw/).
+If legacy browsers are a requirement, see also the [old jQuery based demo](https://jsfiddle.net/highcharts/edyucqkw/).
 Note that this approach uses the export server's `b64` option to do the base64 encoding on the server side.

-### Node
+### Node.js

-If you're running a node environment, the recommended approach would be to use the export server as a node module instead of posting content to Highsoft's online server.
+If you're running a Node.js environment, the recommended approach would be to use the export server as a Node.js module instead of posting content to Highsoft's online server.
 For details, see the chapter [Using as a Node.js Module](https://github.com/highcharts/node-export-server/blob/master/README.md#using-as-a-nodejs-module) in the project repo.

 ### PHP